The Largest Manufacturer

 So to plan this, you’ll need to draw out a scale diagram of your garden.
-Use our helpful Planning Tool.
+Use our helpful Project Planner.
 Think about the layout of each roll of grass and draw rectangles for where they will go, onto your diagram.

 Once you have this you will know how many rolls you’ll need and what their dimensions will be.
 You’ll also see how many joins you’ll have and how long they are, and you’ll be able to work out your perimeter for edging.

 The type and size of your installation will determine what exactly you may need.
 Some elements are optional and depend on personal preference, some are essential.

 If you want an extra neat finish to your project use one of our edging products.
 If you do this, you’ll need to work out the perimeter of your installation first.
 Once you start digging out the soil, install the specific edging that you require.
 You can opt for no edging if you wish, and so you can skip this step, but you will need to securely fasten the perimeter with our Fixing Pins at the end.

 You will need to remove the top soil and dig to a depth of 35mm.
 Then, spread out the sharp sand or Grano over the area to create a neat flat finish.
 This is possibly the most essential step to get right.
 A neat flat sand layer will make all the difference.

 Once the ground is flat lay out the Weed Membrane and Shockpad Underlay.
 Try to make sure that the Weed Membrane reaches all edges.
 The Shockpad underlay is often cut just before the perimeter to help securely fasten the edge.